discussion

 Linear and Non-Linear Visions

-I suggest that you will read straight through the book of Revelation, while consulting my outline which is presented farther down this page.
+I suggest that you read straight through the book of Revelation, while consulting my outline which is presented farther down this page.
 Let the outline do the work.

 The Hub of the Wheel